 Sometimes, the money interferes with a person’s ability to further his or her education.
-However, an individual can achieve his or her dream of entering into crime scene investigation by finding affordable CSI degrees.
+However, an individual can achieve his or her dream of entering into crime scene investigation by finding an affordable CSI degree.
 One way to save money is by applying to a community college for general credits or an associate’s degree.
 These classes provide the necessary education without the hefty fee.
 Once a person completes the credits or program, he or she can use the credits toward a degree at a regular college or university.

 When figuring out if a person can afford school, he or she should look into employer reimbursement.
 Some employers offer this option.
 However, a person must complete the program, and it must be approved by the employer.
 Once a person completes the program, his or her employer provides some of the funding for tuition.
 Grants and scholarships are another option.
 A person can find them through the state and federal government as well as through private organizations and individuals.